-My last post tried to answer a straightforward question: How many District of Columbia residents lived in poverty last year?
+My last post tried to answer a straightforward question: How many District of Columbia residents with disabilities lived in poverty last year?
 The answer was about one in three, but rates were higher for children and working-age adults, especially the former.

 Computing the rates is a whole lot easier than explaining why they’re so high.
 No source I’ve found comes close.
 Here’s what I’ve pieced together from federal data and other research for the nation as a whole.